Lagueule/Lagueule/README.md

 - 👋 Hi, I’m @Lagueule
 - 👀 I’m interested in informatique
 - 🌱 I’m currently learning the coding and devellopement
-- 💞️ I’m looking to collaborate on enverithing i want learn more
+- 💞️ I’m looking to collaborate on everything i want learn more
 - 📫 How to reach me here, on instagram ,facebook, twitter

 <!---